Josef Bugl

-Josef Bugl (born 24 December 1932) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Josef Bugl (24 December 1932 – 20 September 2023) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 For the CDU, which he had joined in 1975, he was elected to the state parliament of Baden-Württemberg in 1976.
 There he represented the constituency of Mannheim I and was education policy spokesman for the CDU state parliamentary faction.
 From 1980 to 1987 he was a member of the German Bundestag.

+Death

+Bugl died on 20 September 2023, at the age of 90.